 Results will follow.

-I’m Terri Langhans, CSP (Certified Speaking Professional) and COE (Chief of Everything) here at Blah Blah Blah, my speaking, training and presentation coaching business.
-I named it that because I’m all about helping people be less ordinary and more effective communicators.
-And because it’s funny.
+Me?
+I’m Terri Langhans, CSP (Certified Speaking Professional) and COE (Chief of Everything) here at Blah, Blah, Blah, my speaking, training and presentation coaching business.
+I named it Blah, Blah, Blah because I’m all about helping people be less ordinary and more effective communicators, without being boring.

 And because it’s funny.
 (Langhans rhymes with “bang pans,” in case you’re wondering.)

 Simply stated, I speak to and work with clients who want their message to stand out and get better results.
 Better results through

 - More effective marketing that attracts prospects, clients and referrals, not to mention sells more products and services.

 - More effective presentations that have the impact you need to influence choice, win buy in for your ideas, increase your credibility and get the result, reaction or decision you’re looking for.

 - More effective interpersonal communication that builds better relationships, team work, productivity and makes you an all around more pleasant person to be around.

 Essentially, the common denominator here is that whenever you want someone to do, not do, or let you do something for them—whether in your online or offline marketing, or whether you’re in a meeting, face-to-face, on the phone, one-to-one or one-to-many, at work or at home—you have a message to get across.